atthakasem/dockerized-laravel/README.md

 # Dockerized Laravel

-Laravel development with Docker and Docker Compose.
-The included docker-compose.yml file, Dockerfiles, and config files, set up a LEMP stack powering a Laravel application in the `src` directory.
+LEMP stack development environment using PHP 8.0 and Laravel 8 with Docker and Docker Compose.

 ## Installation